 I found some really cool DIY snow globes over at Michaels the other day and couldn’t wait until Christmas to use them!
-I also thought it would be fun to put a Halloween Peep in the globe, which kinda means I couldn’t put water or glycerin in the darn things!
+I also thought it would be fun to put a Halloween Peep in the globe…which kinda means I couldn’t put water or glycerin in the darn things!

 That’s when I remembered seeing ideas for DRY snow globes around the internet!
 St. Louis blogger Tidy Mom has a super cute mason jar snow globe tutorial here and I also saw similar globes idea here on Pinterest.
-In fact, Pinterest is full of dry globes for Christmas, winter or Valentine’s day.

-DIY Halloween Snow Globe
+DIY Halloween (not) Snow Globe

 But what about Halloween?
 I decided a ghost Peep would look pretty neat with chocolate sprinkles and a fuzzy stick tree.
 We added a little construction paper tombstone to fill out the scene.